duquejo/Bootcamp-Project/README.md

     "dev": "env-cmd -f ./src/config/.env nodemon ./app.js -e js,hbs",
     "test": "env-cmd -f ./src/config/test.env jest --watch --runInBand" },
   ...

-These commands have a reason in specific, the command `start` is for production purposes, `seed` is for first database and cleanse tasks, `dev` por development purposes, and `test` for running automated unit tests over the defined app routes.

 ```

+These commands have a reason in specific, the command `start` is for production purposes, `seed` is for the first database run and also app cleanse tasks, `dev` por development purposes, and `test` for running automated unit tests over the defined app routes.

 ## It's Chilltime setup
 As I said in the first section, the app has a .env config support...
 So, if you want to run locally/our server this project, you need to follow this steps first.